kyma-project/community/capabilities/eventing.md

 * How the event schema will be made available to the developers?
 * Do we need concepts such as event activation for internal events?

-### Configurable durability
-* The event producer should have possiblity to decide about the durability while sending an event to Kyma.
-* When sending an event to Kyma event-bus, a developer can specify the durability level.

-**Value Addition**
-* Improved flexibility.
-* Enable customers to choose performance vs durability based on the business requirements.

 ### Batching
 * Enable support to send multiple events in a single request.